 Early in the season, the strategy ought to be all about reduction.
 Everyone should want to prevent a queen from getting to a 2nd or 3rd badge.

 However, once multiple queens break through to 2+ badges, the queen who is #2 in badges might no longer care about catching up with the #1.
 Now, her top priority will be holding off the queens who could tie or overtake her.

-Similarly, the queens with the fewest badges shouldn’t waste time targeting the queen with THE MOST badge.
-It’s fine if she keeps winning more!
-She will want to target another queen who is +/- 1 badge from her to cement her position.
+Similarly, the queens with the fewest badges shouldn’t waste time targeting the queen with THE MOST badges.
+It’s fine if she keeps winning more, because a queen at the back of the pack isn’t actually in competition with her!
+That queen will want to target someone who is +/- 1 badge from her to cement her position.

 Reading Challenge & Naomi Campbell Runway Walk

 While the queens are still processing this, RuPaul opens the library!
 That means each queen gets to deliver her fiercest read – a barbed, mostly-true, comedic put-down – to each other queen in the cast.

 All of these queens are sharp, and with the exception of Trinity and Yvie all of their reads land solidly.

 Shea’s are casual cool, Jaida’s are a bit basic, Monét is overeager and musses up her own punchline, Viv is extra-blunt, and Jinkx gets a little more airtime to stretch out – and she nabs the obvious win.
 Honestly, the best two moments are probably all of the queens greeting the Pit Crew’s Bruno by name and thanking him, and Raja simply calling them all “BOOGERS!”

 Then, the queens are shuffled out to the runway to be surprised by a special guest – the one and only queen of the runway, Naomi Campbell!